JMencius/Arrow/longbow_testing/scripts/README.md

 # LongBow testing
 ## Description
 This directory archives the testing pipeline to evaluate the `LongBow` performance.
-The test data containing two separate categories:
+The test data contains two separate categories:

 1. Our own basecalled data using raw FAST5/POD5 data;

-2. Top `10,000` sequence of human ONT sequencing data on SRA database until `2024-Jan-9`.
+2. Top `10,000` sequences of human ONT sequencing data on SRA database until `2024-Jan-9`.

 ## Execution environment